Wintergreen Wintergreen (Nepal)

 The crisp air of the Himalayan foothills carries the sharp, minty scent of wild wintergreen through the Nepalese forests.
 Morning mist clings to the canopy as women climb leaf-strewn paths, baskets on their backs, gathering vibrant green leaves with strength and tradition.

 In the misty mountains of Yunnan, China, the atmosphere shifts—earthy and ancient.
-Farmers, many of them women, harvest wintergreen with care, preserving the roots.
-The leaves travel down winding trails to stainless steel stills, where fragrant steam rises, and the clear, potent oil settles like a hidden gem.
+Harvesters, many of them women, collect wintergreen with care, preserving the roots.
+The leaves travel down winding trails to stainless steel stills, where fragrant steam rises and the clear, potent oil settles like a hidden gem.

 Every drop of wintergreen oil carries the spirit of these mountains, the hands that gathered it, and the communities it uplifts.